grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### ha_redis_prefix

-A prefix that is used for every key or channel that is created on the redis server as part of HA for alerting.
+A prefix that is used for every key or channel that is created on the Redis server as part of HA for alerting.

 ### ha_redis_peer_name